 Given that UN has seemingly failed despite the 11 resolutions, a similar argument can be made pertaining to the ineffectiveness of NATO in intervening in Kashmir.
 This being on the basis of the connections the ISI had with terrorist organizations, some of which were unilaterally labeled as such by India, fueled by the fear of losing Kashmir to Pakistan.
 As such, NATO could encourage the creation of a “nuclear hot-line”, to be set up between Islamabad and New Delhi.
 The hot line would take inspiration from the famous Washington, DC to Moscow hot line, evident in Kubrick’s “Dr. Strangelove”.
 This hot line may serve as a means to ease the tensions between both Pakistan and India, ultimately leading to a resolution similar to the US-Russia relations during the cold war.
 The set up of an Islamabad to New Delhi hot line, would allow for possible collaboration in the event something went wrong, and nuclear armaments were launched.
 In essence, the hot line would act as a stronger deterrent, and thankfully neither has a “Doomsday Device”.

 Pakistan is a NATO ally since 2004, aiding NATO in the fight against terrorism and has been actively securing its borders eliminating terrorist cells and affiliates.
 This is despite facts surrounding the integrity of Pakistan’s ISI and its alleged affiliations with the Lashkar –e –Taiba.
-It was this basis that led to the degradation of US-Pak relations, when Bin Laden was found nestled in proximity to the military base in Abottabad.
+It was this basis that led to the degradation of US-Pakistan relations, when Bin Laden was found nestled in proximity to the military base in Abottabad.
+In fact, US-Pakistan relations were tense following the killing of two pakistanis by a CIA contractor named Raymond davis.
+The Bin Laden affair, the American embassy attack in Kabul by the Haqqani Network and the subsequent NATO bombing that killed 24 Pakistani soldiers brought US-Pakistan relations to the breaking point.
 Lately, efforts have been made by Pakistan and the Pakistan army headed by Generals Raheel Sharif and Qamar Bajwa.
 These efforts include the massive undertakings of operations Zarb-e-azb, Rah-e-raas, Rah-e-Nijat, Kyhber 1-4 and the thousands of Intelligence Based Operations across Pakistan.

 India desires to enter into a stronger relationship with NATO, in order to unlock access to NATO weapon systems, such as F-16s.
 India’s Tata industries corporation wishes to construct parts of the F-16 Block 70s from Lockheed Martin in its factories, as per an agreement with Lockheed Martin and the US government.
 This may appear to be the emergence of a new “Nazi-Soviet” pact, given that India is a major Russian ally.